-Would You Rather Questions are fun ways for students to practice speaking and writing.
+Help students tell about their opinion and develop critical thinking skills.
+Would you rather questions are fun ways for students to practice speaking and writing.
 Here are some ideas for using them with your English Language Learners.

-When meeting with a small group of students read a Would You Rather Question.
-Each student answers the question.
-Students can then tell why, which allows for practice giving details and speaking about a topic.
-If you have low level ELLs you can have take their turn after a few other students have spoken, providing them with additional thinking time and peer modeling of how to format their response.
-If you are pressed for time simply have them give their preference.
+When meeting with a small group of students use would you rather questions as a way to get students talking in a structured way.
+Choose a question then have each student answer the question.
+Students can then tell why they choose a particular answer.
+This allows for practice giving details and speaking about a topic.
+If you have low level ELLs you can have them take their turn after a few other students have spoken, providing them with additional thinking time and peer modeling of how to format their response.
+If you are pressed for time simply have them give their preference without an explanation.

 Speaking Practice with a Partner